froehners/twenty-nineteen/_posts/2015-12-31-ben-s-bargains-ios-and-android-apps.md

 ### Reflection

 These apps presented several new challenges for me.
 This was the first time I worked with developers in different timezones.
 Also, I took this project over from another designer and the project transferred owners.
-The previous designer did not pass on her research and I remade all her Photoshop screens in Sketch.

-Having no design documentation or standard design applications meant.
-I learned the value of clear communication and requirements gathering.
+Having no design documentation or consistent project files meant I learned the value of clear communication and requirements gathering.

-I fell in love with Material Design designing the Android app.
+I fell in love with Material Design (which was fairly new at the time) designing the Android app.

-**Roles in this project:** Visual and Interaction design, strategy, wireframes/layout, in collaboration with the shopping and mobile teams. _Note: the app has been updated since I left the company._
+**Roles in this project:** Visual and Interaction design, strategy, wireframes/layout, in collaboration with the shopping and mobile teams.

+_Note: the app has been updated since I left the company._

 * **Date:** May 2014 - December 2015
 * **Client:** Internet Brands